Alex Joers: Personal life and family

-Alex Joers was the eldest of three children born to Bob and Cindy (' Reinerio) Joers of Milwaukee.
+Alex Joers is the eldest of three children born to Bob and Cindy (' Reinerio) Joers of Milwaukee.
 Bob Joers was athletic director at Middleton High School for many years.
 The Joers established The Little Gym of Middleton—a franchise children's gymnastics and recreational facility—in 2004.
 Bob Joers was a popular figure in the Middleton community; he died of pancreatic cancer in 2020.

 Alex Joers married Kathryn "Katie" Sikora in Windsor, Wisconsin, in 2018.
-They live in Madison, Wisconsin, with their son and daughter.
-Alex and Katie met while students at the University of Wisconsin–La Crosse while working in residence life.
+They live in Westport, with their son and daughter.
+Alex and Katie met as students at the University of Wisconsin–La Crosse while working in residence life.
 During that time, they competed, and lost, in intramural bag toss against the team “Alex Joers”.